somnambulist-tech/collection/README.md

 # Somnambulist Collection Library

-__Note:__ V3 documentation is still being worked on; not all aspects have been covered yet.

 Somnambulist Collection provides a framework for making collections and pseudo sets of your own.
 It has been completely re-worked from the previous versions into a set of behaviours (traits) and some common interfaces grouped around function.